Bransholme: North Point Shopping Centre

 The North Point Shopping Centre is the main shopping centre in the Bransholme area.
 It is still often referred to by its former name, the Bransholme Centre and was opened in the early 1970s.
 The first store to sign for the Centre was Boyes who still trade from the same store today.

-The main supermarket was originally Gateway, then later Kwik Save and then FreshXpress.
-This has since closed (the unit is now a Poundstretcher), leaving Iceland and Heron Foods the only food retailers in the centre's main building.

-There was a Netto adjacent to the shopping centre, but this closed in 2011 and became a Morrisons instead.
-They closed down in 2015 and the unit was taken over by Home Bargains.
-The centre has a small market hall.
-Most shops in the centre aim at the budget end of the market with stores like Home Bargains.
-There are also two opticians including Rouse Opticians, who have stores elsewhere in Hull.

-In the outer face of the centre there are further shops, including a Post Office.
-An additional retail development was built adjacent to the centre in the mid-2000s, including a Netto, a Wilkinson and an amusement arcade.
-On most days, there is a mobile fish and chip van in the eastern car park.

 There is a health centre next to the site, the original Health Centre dated back from the 1960s/early 70s and was of the distinctive single-storey flat roofed design.
 A new health centre was constructed, it opened in 2012, which also replaced dental services previously at the old health centre building.

 The centre is also a bus terminus for the many routes operated by Stagecoach in Hull serving the surrounding area.

 There were two banks in the shopping centre but, Yorkshire Bank closed in September 2014, leaving only Halifax.
+North Point Shopping Centre also has 3 pharmacies located inside the shopping centre, with the latest addition being Bransholme Pharmacy.
+Bransholme pharmacy was previously known as Lloyds Pharmacy before being sold to an independent group called Roshban.